-Paul Johnson is director of the Institute for Fiscal Studies (IFS) and was a member of the UK Climate Change Committee for ten years.
+Paul Johnson was director of the Institute for Fiscal Studies (IFS) for over a decade, and was a member of the UK Climate Change Committee for ten years.
 The institute is widely considered the leading independent economic research and analysis organisation in the country.
-As well as analyses of the economy and future of government spending, Paul also considers the economics of climate change and the path to net zero, the effects of inequality, and the long and short-term impacts of shocks including Brexit and Covid-19.
+As well as analyses of the economy and government spending, Paul also considers the economics of climate change and the path to net zero, the effects of inequality, and the long and short-term impacts of shocks from Brexit to international conflicts.

 Paul has published and broadcast extensively on various issues in the economics of public policy including tax, welfare, inequality and poverty, pensions, education, climate change and public finances.
 He is the author of major books on pensions, tax and inequality and is a regular contributor to news and current affairs programmes across the UK broadcast media.